mandubian/mandubian.com/source/_posts/2012-11-09-JSON-inception.markdown

       in a runtime that manipulates your code to be compiled and executed
          in a future runtime…
-**That's also certainly why we called it *Inception* ;)**
+**That's also certainly why I called it *Inception* ;)**

 So it requires some mental exercises to follow exactly what you do.
 The API is also quite complex and not fully documented yet.
 Therefore, you must persevere when you begin using macros.

 I'll certainly write other articles about Scala macros because there are lots of things to say.
 This article is also meant **to begin the reflection about the right way to use Scala Macros**.
-Great power means greater responsabilities so it's better to discuss all together and establish a few good manners…
+Great power means greater responsability so it's better to discuss all together and establish a few good manners…

 <br/>
 # <a name="writes-format">Writes[T] & Format[T]</a>